 Some benefits of proper food storage include eating healthier, cutting food costs and helping the environment by avoiding waste.

 How long is Cocoa good for when prepared in a dish?

 How long does cocoa last?
 That depends.
 How long does how long does milk last?
 In general, all food lasts only as long as the quickest expiring ingredient in the dish.

 What are our shelf life resources?

-Our content incorporates research from multiple resources, including the U.S. Department of Agriculture and the U.S. Food & Drug Administration.
-In addition, we scour the web for informative articles and reports related to food safety, food storage and the shelf life of cocoa.
+In determining how long Cocoa lasts, our content incorporates research from multiple resources, including the United States Department of Agriculture and the United States Food & Drug Administration.
+In addition, we scoured the web for informative articles and reports related to food safety, food storage and the shelf life of Cocoa.

 Although the Cocoa shelf life information on Eat By Date is generally reliable, please remember that individual cases will vary and that our advice should only be taken as an opinion and not a replacement for your health care prefessional.
 Please eat responsibly!